Materials, Waste, & Recycling

 - Fluorescent tubes, HID bulbs, and PCB ballasts are recycled by a licensed vendor.

-- Scrap metel is collected at various locations for recycling.
+- Scrap metal is collected at various locations for recycling.

-- Confidential paper recycling is available through Landscape Services.
+- Confidential paper recycling is offered through DataShield.

 |Toothpaste Tubes||Snack Bags||Plastic Cups, Plates, Bowls|

 |Foam Cups & Containers||Stand-Up Pouches||Condiment Packets|

 |Fresh & Frozen Food Bags||Squeezable Pouches||Laundry Pouches|

 |Candy Wrappers||Plastic Meat Packaging||Single-Serve Coffee Pods|